 - 1. Determine if the Project has housing or employment the VMT analysis can be for residential or employment based-VMT.
 For other types of projects see below (Other Issues) - 2.
 Location of Project (address or parcel identification number) - 3.
 Consult VCTM Map or lookup feature to receive the VMT metrics of the Project area. - 4.
-Determine if zone is above or below the lead agency's threshold
+Determine if zone is above or below the CEQA Lead Agency's threshold

-Lead Agency Screening Criteria
+CEQA Lead Agency Screening Criteria

-Determine if the Project meets a lead agency's screening criteria for presuming a project has a less than significant impact based on small project size, transit-oriented, affordable housing, or community serving development.
+Determine if the Project meets a CEQA Lead Agency's screening criteria for presuming a project has a less than significant impact based on small project size, transit-oriented, affordable housing, or community serving development.

-The VMT screening analysis will indicate if a Project is likely to be below or exceed a lead agency's threshold for planning and due diligence purposes.
-Based on the Project VMT screening information a Project Applicant and the CEQA lead agency can determine the next steps of CEQA analysis:
+The VMT screening analysis will indicate if a Project is likely to be below or exceed the CEQA Lead Agency's threshold for planning and due diligence purposes.
+Based on the Project VMT screening information a Project Applicant and the CEQA Lead Agency can determine the next steps of CEQA analysis: